-- 6. If the respondent fails to request a hearing as provided in Subsection F of this Section, the proposed civil fine assessment shall become a final order of the Commission.
-Civil fines assessed under this Section shall be paid by the person assessed and shall not be treated as an Operating Expense of the Gaming Operation. - F. Appeals Before the Commission. - 1.
-A respondent may request a hearing to contest a notice of violation, order of temporary closure, civil fine assessment or order of exclusion by submitting a notice of appeal to the Commission within thirty (30) days after service of: - a.
+- 1. A respondent may request a hearing to contest a notice of violation, order of temporary closure, civil fine assessment or order of exclusion by submitting a notice of appeal to the Commission within thirty (30) days after service of: - a.
 A notice of violation; - b.
-A proposed civil fine assessment or reassessment; - c.
-An order of temporary closure; or - d.
-An order barring a person or employee from one or more Gaming Facility. - 2.
+A proposed civil fine assessment or reassessment; or - c.
+An order of temporary closure. - 2.
 A notice of appeal shall reference the notice or order from which the appeal is taken. - 3.
 Within five (5) days after filing a notice of appeal, the Commission shall schedule a hearing for no later than thirty (30) days from date of notice of appeal.
-Notice of hearing shall include the time, date and place of the hearing and shall be served to the respondent by first class mail at his or her last known address. - 4.
-At the hearing, the respondent is entitled to call witnesses and present evidence. - 5.
+Notice of hearing shall include the time, date and place of the hearing and shall be served to the respondent by first class mail at respondent's last known address.

+- 4. At the hearing, the respondent is entitled to call witnesses and present evidence. - 5.
 Within ten (10) days after the respondent receives notice of the hearing, the respondent shall file with the Commission a supplemental statement that states with particularity the relief desired and the grounds therefor. - a.
 The supplemental statement should include, when available, supporting evidence in the form of affidavits.
-If the respondent wishes to present oral testimony or witnesses at the hearing, the respondent shall include notice of this in the supplemental statement. - The notice shall specify the names and job titles of proposed witnesses, and state whether a closed hearing is requested and, if so, why. - 6.
+If the respondent wishes to present oral testimony or witnesses at the hearing, the respondent shall include notice of this in the supplemental statement. - i.
+The notice shall specify the names and job titles of proposed witnesses, and state whether a closed hearing is requested and, if so, why. - 6.
 The respondent may waive in writing his or her right to an oral hearing and instead elect to have the matter determined by the Commission solely on the basis of written submissions. - 7.
-The full Commission shall decide the matter by majority vote.
+A quorum of the Commission shall decide the matter by majority vote.
 A written decision by the Commission shall be issued to all parties within thirty (30) days from the hearing date.
-The decision of the Commission shall be based upon the whole record and shall include findings of fact and conclusions of law upon each material issue of fact or law presented on the record.
+The decision of the Commission shall be based upon the whole record and shall include findings of fact and conclusions of law upon each material issue of fact or law presented on the record. - 8.
+In deciding such appeals, the Commission shall apply a preponderance of the evidence standard. - 9.
+The decision of the Commission on the appeal shall be final and not subject to judicial review.